Web3-Data-Collaboration-Proposals/DCPs/DCP-3.md

 ## Author & contributors

-Impossible Finance is the go-to crypto investment platform that empowers you with high-quality, fair and accessible crypto opportunities.

-Impossible Finance simplifies DeFi so you can enjoy fairer investing, cheaper trading and better yields through our accelerator, launchpad, and swap platform.
+Impossible Finance is a multi-chain incubator, launchpad, and swap platform led by Ex-Binance & DeFi veterans.
+It offers a robust product-first ecosystem that supports top-tier blockchain projects to targeted user audiences.
+With extensive support from key leaders in the crypto industry, Impossible Finance simplifies DeFi for users to enjoy fairer investing, cheaper trading and better yields.

 https://lintr.ee/impossiblefi